 The GPS 2021 is the strategic document that guides investment in the land transport system over the next ten years.
 It outlines how investment should contribute to several strategic objectives and provides guidance to decision-makers on where Central Government will focus resources and funding.
 GPS 2021-31 identifies four Strategic Priorities for the land transport system (Figure 6):

-• Safety: Developing a transport system where no-one is killed or seriously injured.
+- Safety: Developing a transport system where no-one is killed or seriously injured. - Better travel options: Providing people with better transport options to access social and economic opportunities.